JoostBrombacher/NearDailyDischargeEstimations/README.md

+# Near-Daily Discharge Estimation in High Latitudes from Sentinel-1 and 2:
-# NEAR-DAILY DISCHARGE ESTIMATION IN HIGH LATITUDES FROM SENTINEL-1 and 2: A Case Study for the Icelandic Thjórsá River
+# A Case Study for the Icelandic Thjórsá River

 - Author: Joost Brombacher
 - Date: 05-04-2019